okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

 1. Open the Okta API service app that you created in the previous section.
 1. Click the **Okta API Scopes** tab.
 1. Find the desired scope.
-Using our example, find `okta.groups.manage`.
+For this example, find `okta.groups.manage`.
 1. Click **Grant** for the desired scope.
 1. For some scopes, Okta requests confirmation.
 To confirm, click **Grant Scope**.